rehanzo/dyn-wall-rs/README.md

     Prints out a schedule of the times at which the wallpaper would change if the auto option were to be used.

   * **-b, --backend \<BACKEND>**\
     Uses the specified method as the backend to change the wallpaper.
-Type a supported DE name to use that DE's wallpaper changing command, or type `feh` to use feh.
-Case insensitive.
+Type a supported DE name to use that DE's wallpaper changing command (Case insensitive), or type out a custom command to use as a backend.
+Similar to the `program` option, you can use `!WALL` in place of where the path of the wallpaper should be.

   * **--lat \<LATITUDE>**\
     Latitude of current location.
 Requires the use of the `long` and `elevation` options as well